dogoncouch/LogESP/doc/install-ubuntu.md

 In a production environment, use SSL certificates signed by your CA.

 ### Set Server Name
-Edit `/opt/ldsi/ldsi/config/nginx/ldsi_nginx.conf`, and replace `LDSI-SRV` with your server FQDN or IP address.
+Edit `/opt/ldsi/ldsi/config/nginx/ldsi_nginx.conf`, and replace `0.0.0.0` with your server FQDN or IP address.

 ## Edit rc.local
 - Add the following: